class QByteArray

 This is an overloaded function.

-Returns true if byte array a1 is lexically greater than byte array a2; otherwise returns false.
+Returns true if byte array lhs is lexically greater than or equal to byte array rhs; otherwise returns false.

 See also